 - New owner training and personal business coach available

 RVEzy is by far the best if you are in Canada and is quickly gaining popularity in the US.
 They make the process as easy as possible and have in-house customer service and insurance.
-So, when you call for help, you get a real live person, sitting an office in Canada, complete with Canadian accent.
+So, when you call for help, you get a real live person, sitting in an office in Canada, complete with a Canadian accent.

 - Listings are free; you pay a 20% commission fee to the site when your RV is rented.

 - In-house insurance up to $1 million is required to be paid for by the renter

 - Every renter must pass a driving history check.